 Gan targets Malaysia call-up

-Gan, who joined Malaysian Super League club Kelantan at the end of March, was born and raised in Sydney but qualifies for citizenship through his father.
+Gan, who joined the Malaysian Super League club at the end of March, was born and raised in Sydney but qualifies for citizenship through his father.

-The 25-year old, who spent three seasons with the Sky Blues from 2008 to 2011, is now in his second stint in the South-East Asian country.
+The 25-year old, who spent three seasons with A-League's Sydney FC from 2008 to 2011, is now in his second stint in Malaysia.

-The forward endured a frustrating final season with the harbour-siders, when he says the young players were frozen out of the line-up, but has a positive outlook on the future.
+The forward endured a frustrating final season with the Sky Blues, when he says the young players were frozen out of the line-up, but has a positive outlook on the future.